 SARS-CoV-2 variant testing is performed two times per week.

 The accuracy and thus reliability of SARS-CoV-2 wastewater testing is improving, as scientists understand more of the role of factors such as differences in sewage systems and laboratory protocols.
 Nonetheless, we recommend caution when interpreting daily and short-term variation in the viral signal.
 The level of detection for variant tests is unknown at this time but based on preliminary data, is estimated at more than 100 newly diagnosed or active cases.
 Research is underway to arrive at a more precise estimate sensitivity.
 Covid-19 wastewater signal is helpful when interpreted alongside other covid-19 surveillance measures, taking into consideration the strengths and limitations of each measure.

-The three plots below illustrate daily viral covid-19 wastewater signal in Ottawa.
+The four plots below illustrate daily viral covid-19 wastewater signal in Ottawa.

 The next plot illustrates the 7-day midpoint mean in daily covid-19 wastewater viral signal.
 This number is the average of a week’s readings; today’s reading, the previous 3 days, and the subsequent 3 days.
 Also on the graph are various comparators (e.g. reported daily covid-19 cases, hospitalization census), which can be individually selected by toggling the menu on the right.